 Does PlugShare work internationally?

-Yes—PlugShare is positioned as a worldwide charging map, with broad network inclusion and availability in nearly 30 languages.
+Yes—PlugShare is positioned as a worldwide charging map and is available in nearly 30 languages.

 Can I pay for charging inside PlugShare?